 Princeton in Africa (PiAf) offers yearlong fellowships in Africa to recent graduates who are committed to Africa’s advancement.
 Each year, Fellows have the opportunity to work with one of 20-30 organizations in approximately 15 African countries.
 Fellows have helped improve education and public health, source fresh water and alternative energy, increase family incomes, and provide other services.
-The program is open to graduating seniors and young alumni from any accredited college or university in the U.S. The deadline to apply is November 2, 2014.
+The program is open to graduating seniors and young alumni from any accredited college or university in the U.S.

 To learn more about this extraordinary opportunity, we interviewed Eva Zenilman, a current PiAf fellow in Kenya, who is currently working with The Boma Project, a U.S-Kenyan non-profit that aims to alleviate poverty and build resiliency in the drylands of Africa.